edisplay/RCB_TA_notes/week-3-intro-js-hangman-dom/lesson-plan-3.3.md

 joan['Real Name']
 ```

-### Partners Do 15 minutes
+### 16. Partners Do 15 minutes

 * *slack this out*

 1. explain every line of the below object
-2. DO NOT TOUCH THE INSIDE of the brock object for the next steps.
+2. DO NOT TOUCH THE INSIDE of the owens object for the next steps.
-1. Outside the brock object, call the injuredStopLifting key and change doYouLift to false.
+1. Outside the owens object, call the injuredStopLifting key and change doYouLift to false.
-2. Outside the brock object, call the upProteinIntake key multiple times and up brock's protein intake to 245 and alert gramsOfproteinIntake
+2. Outside the owens object, call the upProteinIntake key multiple times and up owens's protein intake to 245 and alert gramsOfproteinIntake
-3. Outside the brock object, call the sayAllCatchPhrases key to get brock to say all his catch phrases
+3. Outside the owens object, call the sayAllCatchPhrases key to get owens to say all his catch phrases
-4. Brock sent you a greeting card.
-Brock has lost his status as a bro.
-Outside the brock object, Change brock's bro key to false.
+4. owens sent you a greeting card. owens has lost his status as a bro.
+Outside the owens object, Change owens's bro key to false.
 Alert the value of the bro key to the screen.

 ```
-var brock = {
+var owens = {
 	bro : true,
 	doYouLift : true,
 	gramsOfproteinIntake : 240,
-	name : 'Brock',
 	catchPhraseOne : "I'm so broke right now because I just bought those new subwoofers.", catchPhraseTwo : "You're taking my picture?
 Hang on.
 Let me put on my sunglasses.", catchPhraseThree : "My fantasy football team is crushing it.",